-You will be transferred to a recovery area.
-When you are feeling well enough and the nurses are happy that your vital signs are normal, the person accompanying you can drive you home.
+You will be transferred to a recovery area and when you are feeling well enough and the nurses are happy your observation tests are normal, you can be driven home.

-Make a note of any change in your neck and arm pain for the first 6 hours after the injection.
-You may choose to use the pain diary at the end of this leaflet, to record the change in pain levels as they occur.
+Make a note of any change in your neck and arm pain for the first 2-6 hours after the injection.
+You may choose to use the pain diary at the end of this leaflet to record the change in pain levels as they occur.

 It's very common for the pain to return the following day after the injection.
-Continue to take your usual pain killers.
-The day after the injection, you can start to take any anti-inflammatories or other blood thinning medications you stopped prior to the injection as you did before.
+Continue to take your usual pain killers and you can start to take any anti-inflammatories or other medications you have stopped prior to the injection as you did before the procedure.
 The following day you can gradually and gently return to normal day to day activities.
 We would advise you to avoid strenuous activity for 48 hours after the injection.

-As your pain improves, you can gradually increase your activity and return to exercise.
-You can also gradually reduce your pain relief under supervision from your GP, as the pain reduces.
-Remember to pace this return to function and exercise gradually, as you may have good and bad days as you recover.
+As your pain improves you can gradually increase your activity and return to exercise.
+Remember to pace this return to function and exercise gradually as you may have good and bad days as you recover.